 Spring at Sissinghurst Castle Garden

-Spring sees lots of changes here at Sissinghurst, with the garden being fully open from Saturday 7 March to enjoy the clusters of daffodils in the orchard as well as an array of colour around the estate
+Spring sees lots of changes here at Sissinghurst.
+The garden is fully open from Saturday 7 March which makes for a great time enjoy the clusters of daffodils in the orchard as well as an array of colour around the estate

 Spring sees the start of the early season bloom, and we're lucky enough here at Sissinghurst to have a flurry of early season colour in some areas of the garden, one of those spaces being the Lime Walk.